Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

-The~\textit{within-apply} (WA) structure is a common structure in quantum programs and is supported in the Q\# language with syntactic sugar.
-Formally, this structure can be represented as
+There is a common structure in quantum programs, which can be formally represented as follows:

 Here, the execution order is from right to left: the subroutine $U$ creates an environment, and the subroutine $V$ operates on that environment.
 Once $V$ has been executed, the environment must be recovered to its original state, which is accomplished by applying $U^{-1}$.
-Figure~\ref{fig:CnCnCCNOT} provides an example of a WA structure, which shows the decomposition of a \texttt{Controlled-X} gate controlled by the binary string "1001".
-The target gate is applied by default when the controlling qubit is 1; however, if we want it to be controlled by 0, an \texttt{X} gate must be added before the default controlling gate.
-In addition, we must also recover the controlling qubits to their original state, which is achieved by applying an $\texttt{X}^{-1}$ (= \texttt{X}) gate after the default controlling gate.
-This WA structure can be implemented in Q\# using the code shown in Listing~\ref{list:CnCnCCNOT}, which utilizes the "\texttt{within {$U$} apply {$V$}}" statement to implement $U^{-1}VU$, with $U^{-1}$ being calculated automatically.
+Some quantum programming languages, such as Q\#, provide syntactic sugar in the form of keywords \texttt{within} and \texttt{apply} to support it.
+Figure~\ref{fig:CnCnCCNOT} provides an example of $U^{-1}VU$ structure, which shows the decomposition of a Controlled-$X$ gate controlled by the binary string "1001".
+The target gate is applied by default when the controlling qubit is 1; however, if we want it to be controlled by 0, an $X$ gate must be added before the default controlling gate.
+In addition, we must also recover the controlling qubits to their original state, which is achieved by applying an $X^{-1}$ ($=X$) gate after the default controlling gate.
+This $U^{-1}VU$ structure can be implemented in Q\# using the code shown in Listing~\ref{list:CnCnCCNOT}, which utilizes the "\texttt{within $U$ apply $V$}" statement to implement $U^{-1}VU$, with $U^{-1}$ being calculated automatically.
 Another example is the \texttt{HHL} program, as shown in Figure~\ref{fig:hhlcircuit}.
 In this case, $U$ is \texttt{QPE}, and $V$ is the controlled rotation \texttt{CRot}.